 Special Events Committee

 Each year there is a cohort of dedicated volunteers that form the Special Events Committee.
 These individuals spend the year helping to plan all of the Special Events put on through the Mary Ellen Brandell Volunteer Center.
-If you are interested in being a part of this group, look for more information at the beginning of the Fall semester.
+If you are interested in being a part of this group, applications will be open in the Spring 2015.

 Every year for 9/11 a Ribbons for Remembrance Campaign is put on to honor and remember the events of September 11th.